 General Introduction

-Physical activity or exercise can improve our health and reduce the risk of developing a number of diseases, such as diabetes, cancer and cardiovascular disease.
-It can have immediate and long-term health benefits.
-Most importantly, regular activity can improve our quality of life.
+Physical activity or exercise can improve health and reduce the risk of developing a number of diseases such as diabetes, cancer, and cardiovascular disease.
+It has immediate and long-term health benefits.
+Most importantly, regular activities can improve the quality of life.

-So, as more people realize this important fact, we tend to notice an increase in the number of people attending gyms, or seeking fitness related content online.
+Therefore, as more people realize this important fact, we tend to notice an increase in the number of people attending gyms or seeking fitness-related content online.

-When someone chooses online fitness solution, it means that they get to save money, time and achieve the desired goal all in the comfort of your home.
+When someone chooses an online fitness solution, it means that they get to save money, time, and achieve the desired goal all in the comfort of your home.

-It is in this context that our end-of-studies project will consist of making an application to manage fitness activities.
-The purpose of this report is to present the approach followed to achieve the creation of a Workout Management Application.
+It is in this context that our end-of-study project will consist of making an application to manage fitness activities.
+The purpose of this report is to present an approach to achieve the creation of a workout management application.

-We present in the following the general organization of our report which is organized in four chapter:
+We present the general organization of our report, which is organized into four chapters:

-The first chapter, Context and Objectives, is dedicated to the presentation of the host organization Mega-DEV and the general overview of the project, the subject problematics, the description of the proposed solution and the adopted methodology of work.
+The first chapter, Context and Objectives, is dedicated to the presentation of the host organization Mega-DEV and the general overview of the project, the subject problematics, the description of the proposed solution, and the adopted methodology of work.

-The second chapter, Specification and Conception, describes the specification of needs through describing the non-functional and functional requirements in an informal way, an in a semi-forma way through use case diagrams.
+The second chapter, Specification and Conception, describes the specification of needs by describing the non-functional and functional requirements in an informal way, an in a semi-forma way through use case diagrams.

-The third chapter, Design and Architecture, focuses on the general design and architecture of the proposed system, as well as providing the class diagram and the sequence diagrams.
+The third chapter, Design and Architecture, focuses on the general design and architecture of the proposed system, as well as providing a class diagram and sequence diagrams.

-Finally, the fourth chapter entitled Realization presents the tools we used for the development of our project and this report, then we finish by showing screenshots of our application
+Finally, the fourth chapter, entitled Realization, presents the tools we used for the development of our project and this report, and we conclude by showing screenshots of our application.

-The report ends with a general conclusion in which we summarize the synthesis of the work done and prospects
+The report ends with a general conclusion, in which we summarize the synthesis of the work done and prospects.

 : Context and Objectives